polygonnedpotato/WebAppTesting/README.md

 # WebAppTesting
-This is a web service ment to test your web browser's capabilities.
+This is a web service meant to test your web browser's capabilities.

 # Run the app

-Here are all ways to test:
+Here are always to test:

 1. Online
 https://webapptesting.elburg.repl.co